hyroai/agenda/guide/src/intro.md

 👩 881 Mill Street Greenville SC
 🤖 Got it.
 What is your phone number?
 👩 212 222 2222
-🤖 Alright.
-What is your email?
-👩 alice@gmail.com
 🤖 Cool.
 Thank you Alice!
-I got your phone: 212 222 2222, and your email: alice@gmail.com.
+The phone I got is 212 222 2222.
    We are sending you 2 large pizzas with mushrooms to 881 Mill Street Greenville SC.
 ```

 ```